Larne move top and Carrick shock Coleraine

 Glenavon responded a minute later when Stephen Teggart's curling effort from 20-yards flew past Chris Johns and into the top right corner.

-Midway through the half Linfield almost regained the lead when Kirk Millar's curling effort came back off the right post and Glenavon were able to clear their lines.
+Midway through the half Linfield almost regained the lead when Kirk Millar's curling effort came back off the post and Glenavon were able to clear their lines.

-David Healy's men delivered in the second half and went ahead on 52 minutes when Joel Cooper beat several Glenavon defenders down the right wing and fired powerfully into the far corner.
+David Healy's men went ahead on 52 minutes when Joel Cooper beat several Glenavon defenders down the right wing and fired powerfully into the far corner.

 Linfield then extended their lead on 61 minutes as Chris Shields fired home at the second attempt after his penalty was saved by Rory Brown.

-The Blues scored their fourth on 63 minutes when Shields against stepped up but this time scored from the spot as he fired powerfully into the corner.
+The Blues scored their fourth on 63 minutes when Shields again stepped up, but this time scored from the spot, as he fired powerfully into the corner.
 The penalty was awarded after McKee was fouled by Brown inside the area.

 Glenavon pulled one back on 74 minutes as Callum Birney headed home a pinpoint Peter Campbell corner.